 End of August, I will take part to that summer school organized by Florent Krzakala and Lenka Zdeborova in Cargese on the connection between statistical physics and machine learning.
 A perfect opportunity for me to learn more about these two topics and how to combine them harmoniously.
 A lot of work ahead + a spiritual journey in a new branch of mathematics.
 Knowledge is fun!

 I believe that the connection between logical proofs and topological knots can teach us a lot -- both at the abstract mathematical level and at the very concrete level of memory management.
 If you are curious to know more about this emerging and entertaining topic, please have a look here at my recent paper on ribbon tensorial logic.
-The paper will be presented next July at the LICS 2018 conference.
+The paper has been presented this July at the LICS 2018 conference.

 I am very interested in understanding how concurrent separation logic works to ensure that imperative and concurrent programs with locks are correct -- and in particular that they do not produce data races.
 I have been working hard with Léo Stefanesco to define an asynchronous game semantics for the logic.
 Please have a look at our recent paper here and tell us what you think!
-The paper will be presented next July at the LICS 2018 conference.
+The paper has been presented this July at the LICS 2018 conference.

 I have defended my habilitation thesis last November.
 You will find a version of the manuscript (in French) here.

 You will also find on this web page a series of recent papers on tensorial logic.
 Your comments are most welcome!